 Imodium is the brand name of this anti-diarrhea drug.
 It is sold under this brand name and is what people most commonly see it as.
 There are other generic versions of this drug that contain the same ingredient or similar ingredients.

 Imodium is for preventing diarrhea in humans.
 People often find it in their drug store or grocery store and it is sold in tablet form as an over the counter medicine.
 There is also a prescription form of this.
-Humans that take Imodium find that they have a quick relief from the amount of symptoms that they were previously experiencing.
+Humans that take Imodium find that they have quick relief from the number of symptoms that they were previously experiencing.
 It works quite quickly to reduce the frequency of diarrhea that a person has been suffering from and can also help with the stomach discomfort and other symptoms that are associated.
 However, it is mostly used for anti-diarrhea.